United Kennel Club: 'Total Dog' Philosophy

-UKC stresses the value of what they call the “Total Dog.”
-It refers to a dog which displays “equal parts function, temperament, and structure,” and is used to showcase dogs that look as their breed should in Conformation shows, but also are able to excel at performance sports that utilize skills for which they were bred.
+UKC stresses the value of what they call the "Total Dog".
+It refers to a dog which displays "equal parts function, temperament, and structure," and is used to showcase dogs that look as their breed should in Conformation shows, but also are able to excel at performance sports that utilize skills for which they were bred.

 UKC awards a Total Dog Award to dogs at All-Breed Sports events which earn a win in Conformation as well as an eligible Performance Sport on the same day, demonstrating both form and function.
+However, only limited regional qualifiers are offered annually, and those are chosen at whim.
+Dogs must qualify at a regional qualifier to receive an invite to the national.

 Positions

 Very early on, UKC began to stake out positions on topics of the day pertaining to dogs and dog law.
 Beginning in February 1936, the UKC journal Bloodlines ran a regular column discussing the cruelty of the practice of vivisection.
 The first article referenced the conditions in which the famous Pavlov dogs were kept, as well as other experiments being performed on dogs.
-This regular column would continue to run through the early 1940’s.
+This regular column would continue to run through the early 1940s.

-UKC also maintains position statements on a variety of topics pertinent to dog law, documenting the company’s opposition to Breed Specific Legislation, mandatory spay and neuter laws, blanket anti-tethering laws, and its desire to steer potential dog owners toward purchasing dogs from responsible breeders.
+UKC also maintains position statements on a variety of topics pertinent to dog law, documenting the company's opposition to Breed Specific Legislation, mandatory spay and neuter laws, blanket anti-tethering laws, and its desire to steer potential dog owners toward purchasing dogs from responsible breeders.

 A section of the company website remains devoted to dog law, with tips to get involved, and links to contact lawmakers.

 Programs

-United Kennel Club’s two main programs are called Hunting Operations and All-Breed Sports.
+United Kennel Club's two main programs are called Hunting Operations and All-Breed Sports.
 Hunting Operations runs six separate types of competitive hunt, generally based on the breed of dog, while All-Breed Sports runs ten different performance sports, that are open to—as the name suggests—all breeds.